 Below are some of the best alternatives to pull-ups you can add to your workout plan:

-5 Best Pull-Up Alternatives That Work the Same Muscles
+5 Best Pull-Ups Alternatives Exercises That Work the Same Muscles

 1. Lat Pulldowns